 If this client turns into a good potential fit for you, then your primary objective is to gather the information you need to create a compelling proposal.
 Now, simply work backwards from this endpoint.

 I usually will start off a call with some brief small talk – commenting on the weather or time zone, kids, pets, how the day is going, things like that.
-Then I dive into the primary purpose of the call, which is to discover what they really need.
+Then I dive into the primary purpose of the call, which is to discover what they really need (and why they think they need it).
 I start by letting them talk as much as they need to.
 Frequently clients will answer the questions listed below as they talk freely.
 Use the following questions as a guide to make sure you’ve got all the information you need by the time the call is completed.

 After small talk, start with “So tell me about your project…”

-I ask some of these questions on the online inquiry form.
+I ask some of these questions on the online inquiry form, but now I want to go a bit deeper.
 Again, I don’t ask each question like I’m looking at a bulleted task list.
 I use these to keep the conversation going – fill in any areas where I’m looking for more explanation – or digging deeper to define their customer’s path.

 The following are usually answered in natural conversation, but I want to give potential clients an opportunity to talk about what has been successful and what hasn’t.
 Where do they feel frustrated?
 Have they seen something that inspires them?
+Why do they think they need something new?
 These questions will help you determine a basic list of needs and rough scope for the project, so you can provide a price range or suggest a design package (depending on how you work).

 I ask the first question listed below on my online inquiry form.
 I’m looking for them to elaborate or clarify the answer they’ve already given through the inquiry.
 This helps me understand what’s motivating them to make a change now.